The Sternstunden Team

 Dr. Achim Tegeler

-Achim's large, tracking reflecting telescope is already an impressive sight.
+Achim's large, tracking reflecting Dobsonian telescope is already an impressive sight.
 But above all, the view through this telescope of celestial objects is something you shouldn't miss.
 Both its light-gathering power and its resolving ability provide visitors with breathtaking images.
 Despite its size, the telescope is portable and can therefore be taken along for almost every stargazing session.

 Werner Wöhrmann